Simvastatin: Economics

-Prior to losing U.S. patent protection, simvastatin was Merck & Co.'s largest-selling drug.
+Prior to losing US patent protection, simvastatin was Merck & Co.'s largest-selling drug.

 Under provisions of the Patient Protection and Affordable Care Act (PPACA) in the United States, health plans may cover the costs of simvastatin 10 mg, 20 mg, and 40 mg for adults aged 40–75 years based on United States Preventive Services Task Force (USPSTF) recommendations.

-Zocor had an original patent expiry date of 24 December 2005, but was extended by the United States Patent and Trademark Office (USPTO) to expire on 23 June 2006.
-The USPTO granted the patent extension after Merck submitted data from studies of the drug's positive effect on children.
-In the UK, the patent for simvastatin had expired by 2004.
+Zocor had an original patent expiry date in December 2005, but was extended by the United States Patent and Trademark Office (USPTO) to expire in June 2006.

-Marketing
+Brand names

 Simvastatin was initially marketed by Merck & Co under the brand name Zocor but is available generically in most countries following the patent expiry.
 A combination of simvastatin along with ezetimibe is sold under the brand name Vytorin and is jointly marketed by Merck and Schering-Plough.

-Brand names include Zocor, Zocor Heart Pro, marketed by the pharmaceutical company Merck & Co., Simlup, Simvotin, Simcard [India], Denan (Germany), Liponorm, Sinvacor, Sivastin (Italy), Lipovas (Japan), Lodales (France), Zocord (Austria and Sweden), Zimstat, Simvahexal (Australia), Lipex (Australia and New Zealand), Simvastatin-Teva, Simvacor, Simvaxon, Simovil (Israel), available in Thailand under the brand Bestatin manufactured by Berlin Pharmaceutical Industry Co Ltd and others.
+Brand names include Zocor, Zocor Heart Pro, marketed by the pharmaceutical company Merck & Co., Simlup, Simvotin, Simcard (India), Denan (Germany), Liponorm, Sinvacor, Sivastin (Italy), Lipovas (Japan), Lodales (France), Zocord (Austria and Sweden), Zimstat, Simvahexal (Australia), Lipex (Australia and New Zealand), Simvastatin-Teva, Simvacor, Simvaxon, Simovil (Israel), available in Thailand under the brand Bestatin manufactured by Berlin Pharmaceutical Industry Co Ltd and others.

-The US patent for Zocor expired on 23 June 2006.